Duct Work and High Ceilings | HVAC Duct Work Systems

 Trane Air Handler Making Dust | HVAC Troubleshooting

-I would appreciate from some one in Trane organization that would please tell me why since installment and still 5 years later my house is nothing to a dust pit.
+I would appreciate from someone in Trane organization that would please tell me why since installment and still 5 years later my house is nothing to a dust pit.
 I am not exaggerating.
 You can wipe dust blankets DAILY off my walls, floors, furniture.
 I have been since installation for someone to help me.
 My original installer put a filtering system “like used in coal mines” – did not help.
 I have had independent HVAC inspectors who cannot understand nor have any reasoning for the dust.
 One thing was that the original TRANE installer did not put sufficient air return duct in my house.

 CAN SOMEONE HELP OR AT LEAST GIVE ME AN ADDRESS/TELEPHONE NUMBER WHERE I CAN CONTACT THE MAKER/OWNER OF TRANE?

-This article will take different types of air handlers and disassemble them part by part to give you a good description of each part and hopefully a better understand of the air handler in general.
+Air Handler Components – This article will take different types of air handlers and disassemble them part by part to give you a good description of each part and hopefully a better understand of the air handler in general.
 Most of the components associated with the air handler are in the air handler.
 However, there are a few components which are not in the air handler but associated with the air handler.
 There are some hot water and cold water coils which are not fixed into the air handler but downstream in the ductwork.
 There are also some gas and electric duct heaters which are mounted in the ductwork and completely reliant on the air handler for air flow.
-These systems will also be covered and hopefully this article will offer you a comprehensive look at the air handler, all its parts, and how it functions.
+These systems will also be covered and hopefully, this article will offer you a comprehensive look at the air handler, all its parts, and how it functions.